For current and recent planning graduates

 A 12-month paid placement for a student planner role with Randwick City Council and a $5,000 one-off HECS contribution at the conclusion of the placement.

-- Apply: Applications are now open
+- Apply: Applications are currently closed

 About Sima Truuvert